Proxy Transforms

 node22 Code Contract

-The response transform function receives a request object containing the HTTP response properties and configuration:
+The transform function receives an event object containing the HTTP response properties and configuration:

 | Attribute | Type | Description |